berik-99/LogMQ/Docs/Sketchboard.md

 #   -a|--active => Show only active versions for each plugin, if plugin has no active versions is not displayed.
 logmq plugin list <plugin-name/plugin-id> [-c|--config-type <config-type>] [-t|--plugin-type <plugin-type>] [-a|--active]

-# Show informations about provided plugin.
+# Show information about provided plugin.
 logmq plugin info <plugin-name/plugin-id/path/to/file.lmqex>

 # Restore plugin configurations from running config; Running config is compiled  from staged one at broker startup and represents the current broker configuration.